jonaslu/iamjonas/src/posts/2023/07/the-trouble-with-troubleshooting.md

 ---
+title: "The trouble with troubleshooting"
 date: 2023-07-28
-title: The trouble with troubleshooting
 summary: "Sigh.
 That didn't work either.
 Why can't someone else have already solved this?
 Maybe it's a bug?
 I'll upgrade and hope that works."
 ---